reduxjs/redux/docs/tutorials/essentials/part-4-using-data.md

 - Using Redux data in multiple React components
 - Organizing logic that dispatches actions
+- Using selectors to look up state values
 - Writing more complex update logic in reducers
+- How to think about Redux actions

 :::